prabeshjoshi/Optimized-Bin-Difference/README.md

 pip install -e .
 ```

-Or install directly (once published to PyPI):
+Or install directly (not published to PyPI yet):

 ```bash
 pip install ga-obd-plsr